Read the Series

 Another ranking factor is the security of your site, whether you have an SSL or TSL certificate.
 You can tell if you have one of these in the protocol portion of your URL.

 Over the years, security has become a huge issue with websites and online presence.
-So bad that back in 2014, Google led an initiative in the online world to make activity using their platform safer for users.
+Back in 2014, Google led an initiative in the online world to make activity using their platform safer for users.
 This prompted Google to start deranking sites that were ‘unsecured’, that is, sites that do not have an SSL (Secure Socket Layer) or TSL (Transport Layer Security).

 Then, in late 2017, Google told the world that they weren’t just going to derank unsecured sites, they were going to warn users sites were unsecured when they visited.